 Likewise, there is a feature to Fade Off all lights or selected lights at certain times of the night, there is also a home and away function, which uses geofencing.
 It uses my home location, so when I leave the house it turns the lights off and when I arrive it turns them on and at the same time makes me bone lazy (Haha), because I don’t even have to turn the light switch on/off.

 There is this app called IFTTT (If this then that) which builds recipes (instructions) so I can set triggers and actions that can take place via my lights.
 E.G. I can create a button on my mobile home screen that when tapped turns on/off my lights, or specific rooms or specific lights.

-I also bought an app (Hue Pro), which offers hundreds more features, and the ability to make the lights change on the beat of music or at the sound of the TV and it also has the ability to simulate a lava lamp changing colours, so my lounge can be filled with colour.
+I also bought an app (Hue Pro), which offers hundreds of more features, and the ability to make the lights change on the beat of the music or at the sound of the TV and it also has the ability to simulate a lava lamp changing colours, so my lounge can be filled with colour.

 I am super impressed.